-At the bottom of this page is one image of the school dated 1905 and another from the late 1920s.
+At the bottom of this page is an image of the school.

 Although her early experience of teaching was tough she quickly proved herself an excellent and popular teacher.
 One of her pupils, Christine Savery (sister of the author Constance Savery [1897-1999]) who was later awarded the MBE in the same year as Mildred (1953) wrote this in her diary:

 "Miss Hook (sic) is our form mistress now she is rather decent" (19 Sep 1916).